Charles, Duke of Vendôme: Frontier governor

-Governor of Picardie
+Governor of Picardy

-In December 1519, upon the death of the seigneur de Piennes, Vendôme acceded to the position of governor of Picardie.
+In December 1519, upon the death of the seigneur de Piennes, Vendôme acceded to the position of governor of Picardy.
 On 16 December 1519, the duc de Vendôme was relieved of his charge as governor of the Île de France.
-With some brief interludes, he would hold the charge of governor of Picardie until his death.
+With some brief interludes, he would hold the charge of governor of Picardy until his death.
 The Île de France was handed over to his brother the comte de Saint-Pol who became governor the same day.
-Unlike other grandee governors such as Montmorency, who was rarely to be found in his charge of Languedoc, Vendôme would spend much time in Picardie during his governorship.
-In particular, according to the analysis of the historian Potter, Vendôme spent the majority of time in Picardie (either in the province generally or his seigneuries such as La Fère) every year from 1520 to his death with the exceptions of 1525-1526, 1530, 1533 and 1534.
-There would be significant military coordination between the governates of Picardie and his former charge of the Île de France after 1521.
+Unlike other grandee governors such as Montmorency, who was rarely to be found in his charge of Languedoc, Vendôme would spend much time in Picardy during his governorship.
+In particular, according to the analysis of the historian Potter, Vendôme spent the majority of time in Picardy (either in the province generally or his seigneuries such as La Fère) every year from 1520 to his death with the exceptions of 1525-1526, 1530, 1533 and 1534.
+There would be significant military coordination between the governates of Picardy and his former charge of the Île de France after 1521.

 Due to the quasi-royal nature of the office of governor, great ceremonial entries were made for when the governor first visited a town.
 This was the case for Vendôme in Abbeville in February 1520 several barrels of wine were prepared for the occasion, the armed companies of the town made ready to greet him.
 Subsequently the keys were formally presented to Vendôme.